Keep exploring the world

 We’re collecting posters, flyers and mail-outs appearing in our local neighbourhoods across Victoria in response to the COVID-19 pandemic.

-Please ensure you don’t put yourself at risk while gathering this material and adhere to current government advice about social distancing.
 We would appreciate it if you could set this material aside and we will send a ‘call out’ for you to mail or drop it into the Library when we reopen.

 Ebooks, journals & music